 Through your generous support and the backing of our governmental and institutional funders, the Osborne Association continues to work for systemic reforms while we provide opportunities for people to reunite with their families, continue their education, connect to meaningful employment, and rebuild their lives after incarceration.

-More than 215 staff from our 3 community sites in the Bronx, Brooklyn, and Newburgh work at every point of the continuum, from arrest and pre-entry, through jail and prison, to reentry, including children and families affected by crime and the criminal justice system.
+More than 215 staff from our 4 community sites in the Bronx, Brooklyn, Harlem, and Newburgh work at every point of the continuum, from arrest and pre-entry, through jail and prison, to reentry, including children and families affected by crime and the criminal justice system.

-Reaching nearly 10,000 people each year with services offered at 9 NYC jails and 22 NY State prisons, Osborne has the largest presence and longest experience combining community-based services with work inside correctional facilities of any service provider in the state.
+Reaching more 12,000 people each year with services offered at 7 NYC jails and 30 NY State prisons, Osborne has the largest presence and longest experience combining community-based services with work inside correctional facilities of any service provider in the state.

 Learn more about our Mission and History

 - Our Wellness and Prevention services assisted 2,046 people in receiving HIV & HCV prevention and intervention services, developing skills to avoid high risk behaviors, and increasing their awareness and knowledge of disease management.

 - 729 HIV tests were administered in 5 prison facilities, equipping participants with increased awareness and knowledge of health status.

 - 88% of participants placed in housing were relapse-free, complied with their treatment plans, and retained housing at one year.

 - Children made 3,369 visits through our Family Centers, which are child-friendly spaces in prison visiting rooms for parents and their children to meet, and are maintained by our FamilyWorks program.